nexaa-cloud/terraform-provider-nexaa/docs/resources/container.md

 Required:

 - `threshold` (Number) The amount percentage wise needed to add another replica
-- `type` (String) The type of metric used for specifying what the triggers monitors, is eihter MEMORY or CPU
+- `type` (String) The type of metric used for specifying what the triggers monitors, is either MEMORY or CPU